-You can use the open standard Statement of Health (SoH) rule in a Host Checker policy for the Pulse for Windows client and for the Windows in-box Pulse client.
+You can use the open standard Statement of Health (SoH) rule in a Host Checker policy for the Pulse Client for Windows and for the Windows in-box Pulse Client.
 SoH components evaluate an endpoint's state of health and make policy decisions for network access based on the result of the health check.
-To use SoH with the Windows in-box Pulse client, you must also enable the SoH functionality on the endpoint.
+To use SoH with the Windows in-box Pulse Client, you must also enable the SoH functionality on the endpoint.

-Note: The Statement of Health rule is the only Host Checker rule supported by the Windows in-box Pulse client, and the Statement of Health rule is available only with Connect Secure release 8.0 and later.
+Note: The Statement of Health rule is the only Host Checker rule supported by the Windows in-box Pulse Client, and the Statement of Health rule is available only with Connect Secure release 8.0 and later.